starc007/basic-loginAuth/README.md

 1. Clone the repo `git clone https://github.com/starc007/basic-loginAuth.git`
 2. run `yarn` or `npm install`
 3. run `yarn dev` or `npm run dev`

+## [UPDATE]: Possible way to optimize the app

+1. Use `useCallback` in `handleNext` & `handlePrev` function in `dashboard.main.tsx` file
+2. Abstract all the logic from `dashboard.main.tsx` file and make a custom hook for more cleaner code